abzokhattab/Task-manager-Api-Service/README.md

 and as an authenticated user . you can show tasks,delete , edit , search and also user can upload profile picture.

+# Testing
+tests were made using jest package.

 # Prerequisites
 Fisrt you need to have nodejs in your machine . then run cmd and write this command "npm install" to install all the dependencies inside the package file